-Informed consent documents are used to communicate information about the proposed surgical treatment of a disease or condition along with disclosure of risks and alternative forms of treatment(s), including no surgery.
+surgery.
 The informed consent process attempts to define principles of risk disclosure that should generally meet the needs of most patients in most circumstances.

 However, informed consent documents should not be considered all-inclusive in defining other methods of care and risks encountered.
-Your plastic surgeon may provide you with additional or different information that is based on all the facts in your particular case and the current state of medical knowledge.
+Your plastic surgeon may provide you with additional or different information, which is based on all the facts in your particular case and the current state of medical knowledge.

 Informed consent documents are not intended to define or serve as the standard of medical care.
-Standards of medical care are determined on the basis of all the facts involved in an individual case and are subject to change as scientific knowledge and technology advance and as practice patterns evolve.
+Standards of medical care are determined on the basis of all of the facts involved in an individual case and are subject to change as scientific knowledge and technology advance and as practice patterns evolve.